Girlfriend, I know.

 Vio’s Story of learning to mark

-In 2007, my friend Aja Fenn was kicked out of a milonga in Los Angeles for marking [another heterosexual and popular woman].
+In 2007, a beautiful and heterosexual woman was kicked out of a milonga in Los Angeles for marking another [heterosexual, beautiful, and popular] woman.
 This broke my capacity to tolerate the heterocentric and sexist environment of tango.
-Aja offered a class for women leaders, and I joined.
-We were like zombies crashing into each other and the walls.
-I remember being so bad that Aja couldn’t stop herself from laughing at me.
+She offered a class for women leaders, and I joined.
+We beginner girlleaders were like zombies crashing into each other and the walls.
+I remember being so bad that the teacher couldn’t stop herself from laughing at me.
 I dreaded that class, but I got there.

 Then Duro and I started teaching Queer Tango in 2008 in Boston, because we felt someone should.
 So I had to mark our students, including an amazing woman named Julia who was over 6 feet tall.
 Duro let me practice on him.
 I remember how hard it was for me to decide that I was in charge of his motion, rather than moving as a consequence of his body.
 Before we left Boston, we organized the Celebration of Women Leaders in Boston, MA.
 Click to see the slideshow!